Site icon Akron Income Tax Preparation

 Without original receipts, taxpayers run the risk of having their deductions disallowed during an IRS audit.
 This not only leads to potential penalties and interest but can also increase your taxable income significantly.
 The IRS requires that all deductions be substantiated with proper documentation, and original receipts are the gold standard for this purpose.

-Moreover, keeping these receipts helps you maintain an accurate financial record, aiding in the preparation of your tax return.
+Moreover, keeping these receipts helps you maintain an accurate financial record, including credit card statements, aiding in the preparation of your tax return.
 When you’re able to provide original documentation, it facilitates a smoother verification process, should the IRS question your claims.
 This can save you both time and stress, as it prevents the need for additional explanations or justifications.

 In essence, original receipts are your first line of defense against potential disputes with the IRS.
 They not only validate your deductions but also reflect your diligence and responsibility in managing your financial affairs.
 By ensuring that you keep these documents safe and organized, you are safeguarding your finances and ensuring peace of mind during tax season.